dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

 ## An example in Python

-Sometimes, I need to do something very quick for a bunch of files, hostnames, rows in a CSV, etc.
+Sometimes, I need to do something across a bunch of files, hostnames, rows in a CSV, etc.

 For example, recently I wanted to download a bunch of pages from a website.
 Very simple – a call to `requests.get` in a for loop.